The unstable formula theorem revisited via algorithms: Background on Littlestone classes

 Among these, the \emph{Littlestone classes} will play a central role.
 In combinatorial language, say that $(X, \mch)$ has Littlestone dimension $d < \omega$ if it is the largest natural number for which there exist elements $\{ x_\eta : \eta \in {^{\leq d}{\{ 0, 1 \}}} \}$ from $X$ and elements $\{ h_\rho : \rho \in {^{d+1}\{0, 1\}} \}$ from $\mch$ so that whenever $\eta^\smallfrown \langle 0 \rangle \trianglelefteq \rho$ we have $h_\rho(x_\eta) = 0$, and whenever $\eta^\smallfrown \langle 1 \rangle \trianglelefteq \rho$, $h_\rho(x_\eta) = 1$. \footnote{We can label the internal nodes of a full binary tree of height $d$ (but not $d+1$) with elements of $X$, and its leaves with elements of $\mch$, so that each $h_\rho$ has the following relation to each $a_\eta$ along its branch: if $\rho$ extends $\eta^\smallfrown \langle 0 \rangle$ then, $a_\eta \notin h_\rho$, and if $\rho$ extends $\eta^\smallfrown \langle 1 \rangle$, then $a_\eta \in h_\rho$.} In the language of learning, a mistake tree of depth $t$ is a complete binary decision tree whose internal nodes are labeled by elements of $X$.
 Each walk forward from a root to a leaf can be described by a sequence of $t$ pairs $(x_i, y_i) \in X \times \{ 0, 1 \}$ where~$x_i$ is the label of the node at step~$i$ and $y_i$ is the direction (left or right) in which we take the next step.
 Such a sequence can be seen as a partial characteristic function.
 A mistake tree is said to be shattered by $\mch$ if each such partial function is extended by some $h \in \mch$.
 The Littlestone dimension, $\Ldim(\mch)$, is the (least) upper bound on the depth of a complete binary tree shattered by $\mch$.
 Such trees are also called Littlestone trees.
 Littlestone classes are those with finite $\Ldim$.

 Littlestone classes were studied by Littlestone \cite{littlestone} and by Ben-David, P\'{a}l, and Shalev-Shwartz \cite{bdps} who proved that $\Ldim$ characterizes \emph{online learnability} of the class.\footnote{Here ``online'' refers to the sequential presentation of the elements along the branch that the adversary follows in response to our moves (see for instance \cite{bdss} \S 21).} It was observed by Chase and Freitag \cite{chase-freitag} that Littlestone dimension was the same as model-theoretic 2-rank, and they used this to give new examples of Littlestone classes.
+Still, to our knowledge, the community did not place a lot of emphasis on Littlestone classes, nor was it expected that online learning would have any connection to statistical learning.